LearnOnDemandSystems/docs/lod/terminal-access.md

 SSH Terminal access allows a user to connect and interact with a virtual machine from a terminal window.

-There are several virtual machine (VM) requirements for SSH terminal access.
+There are a couple of virtual machine (VM) requirements for SSH terminal access:

-- Install Hyper-V Integration.
-- Support ESX open-vm-tools.
+- Hypervisor integration tools.
-- A running SSH server on the VM.
+- A running SSH server.

 ## Installation